 UMC’s new manufacturing facility will position the company to better advance processes, collaborate more efficiently and contribute to the growth strategy of the many divisions.

 UMC announced the opening of its new 94,940 square foot manufacturing facility in Everett, WA.
-With more than twice the total floorspace of three former buildings combined, the new building will allow the company to expand its manufacturing resources and team and enhance the robust and inclusive experience for both employees and clients.
+With 54% more total floorspace than the three former buildings combined, the new building will allow the company to expand its manufacturing resources and team and enhance the robust and inclusive experience for both employees and clients.
 UMC’s headquarters building is still located in Mukilteo, WA.